 It must be clear who the sender of an email is.
-The sender must list their true identity and a valid contact address or number in every email message they send.
+The sender must list their true identity and contact information, including a valid physical or postal address, in every email message they send.

 Every email message must include an opt-out opportunity.
 Opting out of further messages must be free of charge and easy to do.
 That means a recipient cannot be made to first answer a questionnaire or log in somewhere before they can successfully opt out.

 Webpower prohibits the use of third-party mailing lists